FORTH-ICS-INSPIRE/artemis/docs/overview.md

    # uncomment after Step 2 of README
    ```
    means: "uncomment the following line".
-   *You do not have to uncomment the lines: `- ./backend/:/root/`, `- ./monitor/:/root/` and `- ./frontend/:/root/` if you are NOT building from source.*

-   The local_configs directory is NOT under version control.
+   The `local_configs` directory is NOT under version control.
    The same applies to:
    ```
    postgres-data-current